compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 Once we have an AST, we'll be able to reason about our code in a structured way.
 In particular, type checking becomes a form of tree traversal, and evaluation becomes a form of tree reduction.

-## Grammars
+## Grammars and BNF

 All languages, even human languages, adhere to a *grammar*.
+A grammar describes the *syntax*, or the textual representation, of a language.
+If a sentence or expression in the language satisfies the rules as laid out by the grammar, we call it *valid*.

+English grammar states that a sentence which follows a subject-verb-object structure, such as "The sky (subject) is (verb) green (object)", is valid.
-A grammar describes the *syntax*, or the textual representation, of a language; in English, for example, it's a grammatical error to have a verb follow another verb (`eat organise` isn't a valid English sentence).
+But, for example, it's a grammatical error to have a verb follow another verb, such as "eat organise."

+Each word in the grammar refers to a specific *type* of concept; nouns represent things, verbs represent actions, and so on.

 Programming languages also adhere to a grammar.
 Here, a grammar says how we're allowed to combine expressions to build larger expressions.
-For example, `1 + 2` is composed of the literal expression `1`, the operator `+`, and the literal expression `2`.
+For example, using Python's syntax, `1 + 2` is composed of the literal expression `1`, the operator `+`, and the literal expression `2`.
+However, `1 +` would *not* be valid in Python's syntax, as the `+` operator must have an expression on either side.

 {% include infobox.html
   text="